margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> Getting wet made me feel so upset.

 At recess, while running and playing tag, I slipped.
-<br> Because I fell on the ground, my tshirt ripped.
+<br> Because I fell on the ground, my t-shirt ripped.

 And tonight for dinner we ate a disgusting meal.
 <br> It was a grownup dish that had in it salmon and eel.”